 Build basic chart types: Build Common Chart Types in Data Views and Choose the Right Chart Type for Your Data

 Build maps: Maps and Geographic Data Analysis in Tableau

-Use Tableau Online and Tableau Server to explore data and edit views: Use Tableau on the Web
+Use Tableau Cloud and Tableau Server to explore data and edit views: Use Tableau on the Web

 Watch a video: To see related concepts demonstrated in Tableau, watch these free video tutorials: Getting Started(Link opens in a new window) (25 minutes), Getting Started with Data(Link opens in a new window) (6 minutes), and Getting Started with Visual Analytics(Link opens in a new window) (6 minutes).
 Use your tableau.com(Link opens in a new window) account to sign in.
 To view other introductory videos, go to Free Training Videos(Link opens in a new window) on the Tableau website.
 Also see different chart types under the How To(Link opens in a new window) category on the Free Training Videos page.